"God does not play dice" –Albert Einstein

 When I turned thirteen, grandfather gifted me with a dog-eared copy of Rajataringini (River of Kings), a seminal history of pre-Islamic Kashmir written by Kalhana in the 12th century and translated into English by Hungarian archeologist Aurel Stein in the early 20th century.
 It was through Aurel Stein that I first learnt about the creation myth of Kashmir.

-Once, during our morning walks, grandfather began to speak animatedly about Einstein's concept of the Space-Time Continuum and called it Mahakaal or Shiva, the ‘Lord of Time' who creates and destroys the universe in his aspect as Nataraja, the supreme lord of dance.
+Once, during our morning walks, grandfather began to speak animatedly about Einstein's concept of the Space-Time Continuum, calling it Mahakaal or Shiva, the ‘Lord of Time' who creates and destroys the universe in his aspect as Nataraja, the supreme lord of dance.
 He described Shiva's Tandava as a world-straddling dance that drives the eternal cosmic cycle of creation, preservation and dissolution.
-(Interestingly, Einstein himself was drawn towards Hindu philosophy and was known to have said, "When I read the Bhagavad-Gita and reflect about how God created this universe everything else seems so superfluous.")
+Interestingly, Einstein himself was drawn towards Hindu philosophy and was known to have said, "When I read the Bhagavad-Gita and reflect about how God created this universe everything else seems so superfluous."

 Lay readers are often confused by the seemingly paradoxical existence of both dual (Tantric) as well as non-dual (Vedantic) traditions within the ambit of Hinduism, but as we shall see the dichotomy exists purely for the sake of epistemic convenience rather than conceptual literalism.